aws-samples/streaming-analytics-workshop/content/getting-started/configure/retrieve-password.md

 weight: 10
 ---

+In order to connect to the Windows instance, you need to retrieve the corresponding password.
+The Windows instance has been configured to set a random password on the first startup.
+The password is also stored securely in the AWS Secrets Manager from where you will obtain it.

 1. Navigate to the [CloudFormation console](https://console.aws.amazon.com/cloudformation/home) and select the correct CloudFormation stack.
 If you are running the workshop on your own the Stack is called **streaming-analytics-workshop** and if you are attending an AWS hosted event, there is only one Stack available in the account.